The Stability of Online Algorithms in Performative Prediction: Performative Stability of Online Algorithms

-\paragraph{Finite-Sample Guarantees for Retraining.} Retraining, as defined in \Cref{eq:retraining}, is the most commonly studied approach to finding performatively stable solution.
+Retraining, as defined in \Cref{eq:retraining}, is the most commonly studied approach to finding performatively stable solution.
 All analyses of this procedure $(a)$ worked in the standard model with $\rho < 1$, and $(b)$ considered only an idealized procedure where the learner finds the risk-minimizing solution at the population level at every time step.
-The finite sample results in \cite{perdomo2020performative} are exponential in the problem dimension.
+The finite sample results of \citet{perdomo2020performative} are exponential in the problem dimension.

 However, retraining is exactly equal to the classical follow-the-leader algorithm.
-Using standard regret bounds, along with \Cref{theorem:main_result}, we can establish the first proof that smoothed retraining (where the learners retrains and then randomizes over the iterates) efficiently converges to stability in finite samples without making any assumptions on $\cD(\cdot)$.
+Using standard regret bounds, along with \Cref{theorem:main_result}, we can establish the first proof that smoothed retraining (where the learner retrains and then randomizes over the iterates) efficiently converges to stability in finite samples without making any assumptions on $\cD(\cdot)$.
 We recall the following lemma:

 \begin{lemma}[\cite{shalev2008mind,hazan2007logarithmic,abernethy2008optimal}] Assume that $\ell_1, \dots, \ell_T$ is a sequence of functions that are all $\gamma$-strongly convex.
 If $\theta_t$ are chosen according to the follow-the-leader algorithm,